ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

    example3Motivator (MkExample3Int  li) = last (14 : li)
    example3Motivator (MkExample3Bool li) = and li

 This function type-checks.
-When called at runtime, it must be able to choose the appropriate branch.
-Since types are erased at runtime, the only way it can do so is by distinguishing between the ``MkExample3Int`` and ``MkExample3Bool`` constructors.
+When called at run-time, it must be able to choose the appropriate branch.
+Since types are erased at run-time, the only way it can do so is by distinguishing between the ``MkExample3Int`` and ``MkExample3Bool`` constructors.
 This feat becomes impossible if both constructors are denested, and at least